About

 I have written two books.
 Threshold is a nonfiction account of how the mechanism that fires a neuron also ends a relationship, collapses an organization, and triggers a market crash, and how to see the crossing before it happens.
 On the Advantage of Being Unknown is a literary fiction about a narrator whose intelligence is a prison.
 He analyzes every smile, every conversation, every feeling until all of it dissolves into performance, and he cannot stop seeing it.

 I run two YouTube channels.
-Notes From Underground is a philosophy channel on the futility of existence, the illusions of free will, and the unbearable weight of memory.
+The Discomfort of Being Conscious is a philosophy channel on the futility of existence, the illusions of free will, and the unbearable weight of memory.
 Expect long-winded contradictory arguments, existential despair, and the occasional sentimental digression about madeleines and humiliating social encounters.
 Biotherapeutic Analytics is the opposite: practical, technical, aimed at scientists who need to speak fluently about the analytical science behind biologics.

 Outside of all this: I read widely, I spend time in nature hiking and camping, I dabble in woodworking, and I am slowly working through the physics I did not have time to study during my PhD.